^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Determination of Neisseria meningitis antigens in cerebrospinal fluid
+Determination of Neisseria meningitis antigens in the liquor

 Medical expert of the article